helm/charts/stable/redis-ha/README.md

 ## Custom Redis and Sentinel config options

-This chart allow for any valid redis or sentinel config option to be passed as a key value pair through the `values.yaml` file prior to installation.
+This chart allow for any valid redis or sentinel config option to be passed as a key value pair through the `values.yaml` file.

 [Example redis.conf](http://download.redis.io/redis-stable/redis.conf)
 [Example sentinel.conf](http://download.redis.io/redis-stable/sentinel.conf)